 THE GLOBAL INITIATIVE NETWORK

-- Mark Micallef, 2017, The Human Conveyer Belt: the industrialisation of human smuggling and trafficking in post-revolution Libya, Global Initiative Against Transnational Organised Crime (forthcoming).
+- Mark Micallef, 2017, The Human Conveyer Belt: Trends in human trafficking and smuggling in post-revolution Libya.

 - Tuesday Reitano and Mark Micallef, 2016, “Breathing space: the impact of the EU-Turkey deal on irregular migration,” Institute for Security Studies.

 - Mark-Anthony Falzon and Mark Micallef, 2012, ‘Rights, Roots, and Routes: Local and Transnational Contexts of Extreme-Right Movements in Contemporary Malta,’ in Emmanuel Godin, Brian Jenkins and Andrea Mammone(Eds), Mapping the Extreme Right in Contemporary Europe, Routledge: London.

 Prospective PhD Canditate, Donau University KremsVIEW PROFILE

 Researcher, Graduate Institute of International and Development Studies, GenevaVIEW PROFILE

 Police Advisor, Department of Peacekeeping Operations, DPKO, United NationsVIEW PROFILE